riyasai22/Penny-Pincher/README.md

 # Penny-Pincher

 Penny Pincher is a user-friendly web application built with React.js, allowing users to effectively manage their personal finances and track their expenses.
-With its intuitive interface and convenient features, Budget Tracker empowers users to take control of their budgeting and savings goals.
+With its intuitive interface and convenient features, this app empowers users to take control of their budgeting and savings goals.

 ![image](https://github.com/riyasai22/Penny-Pincher/assets/80235375/c7578902-eada-40f5-9471-43eacc52862d)